An Energetic Variational Approach for the Cahn--Hilliard Equation with Dynamic Boundary Condition: Model Derivation and Mathematical Analysis: Model Derivation

 In summary, we can deduce from the above relations \eqref{con1}, \eqref{bd1}, \eqref{con2}, \eqref{bumu}, \eqref{bdmu} and \eqref{fba} the following general Cahn--Hilliard system subject to a new type of dynamic boundary condition (an initial condition for the phase function $\phi$ is also implemented):

 where $T\in (0,+\infty)$.
 Here, all the derivatives are taken in the Eulerian coordinates and thus the subscript (or superscript) $x$ is simply omitted.

-\begin{remark} It is straightforward to verify that any smooth solution to the Cahn--Hilliard system \eqref{full} satisfies the energy dissipation law \eqref{BEL}.
-To see this, multiplying the first equation of \eqref{full} by $\mu_\mathrm{b}$, integrating over $\Omega$ by using the no-flux boundary condition, then multiplying the dynamic boundary condition in \eqref{full} by $\mu_\mathrm{s}+\frac{\partial W_\mathrm{b}}{\partial \nabla \phi}\cdot \mathbf{n}$ and integrating over $\Gamma$, adding the resultants together, we arrive at the basic energy law:
+\begin{remark} (1) It is straightforward to verify that any smooth solution to the Cahn--Hilliard system \eqref{full} satisfies the energy dissipation law \eqref{BEL}.
+To see this, multiplying the first equation of \eqref{full} by $\mu_\mathrm{b}$, integrating over $\Omega$ by using the no-flux boundary condition, then multiplying the dynamic boundary condition in \eqref{full} by $\mu_\mathrm{s}+\frac{\partial W_\mathrm{b}}{\partial \nabla \phi}\cdot \mathbf{n}$ and integrating over $\Gamma$, adding the resultants together, we arrive at